Patater/modern-cmake/chapters/intro/newcmake.md

 ## [CMake 3.7][] : Android & CMake Server

 You can now cross-compile to Android.
 Useful new if statement options really help clarify code.
-And the new server mode should (eventually?) improve integration with IDEs.
+And the new server mode was supposed to improve integration with IDEs (but is being replaced by a different system in CMake 3.14+).
 Support for the VIM editor was also improved.

 * `PARSE_ARGV` mode for `cmake_parse_arguments`
 * Better 32-bit support on 64-bit machines